RAG Data Retrieval and Re-Ranking with BM25Plus

 return retrieved_text

-The second tool, web_search, queries DuckDuckGo through the ddgs client — the fallback for questions the local documents cannot answer.
+The second tool, web_search, queries DuckDuckGo through the ddgs client.
+It is the fallback for questions the local documents cannot answer.

 PYTHON